-The aim of this study was to determine whether individuals are biased towards perceiving images of human movement phases as appearing in their natural movement order, and, if this is the case, whether these temporal order judgments are influenced by motor expertise.
-We investigated these questions by presenting images of stepping and sprinting action sequences to sprinters and non-sprinters in a temporal order judgment task.
-We predicted that participants would show a temporal order judgment bias, meaning that at short SOAs they should show an increased tendency to rate pictures depicting earlier movement phases to have been presented before pictures showing later movement phases, even if they were actually presented simultaneously or second.
+The aim of this study was to determine whether individuals are biased towards perceiving images of human movement phases as appearing in their natural movement order, and, if this is the case, whether these temporal-order judgements are influenced by motor expertise.
+We investigated these questions by presenting images of stepping and sprinting action sequences to sprinters and non-sprinters in a temporal-order judgement task.
+We predicted that participants would show a temporal-order judgement bias, meaning that at short SOAs, they should show an increased tendency to rate pictures depicting earlier movement phases to have been presented before pictures showing later movement phases, even if they were actually presented simultaneously or second.
 We further hypothesised that the size of bias would be moderated by motor familiarity with the movement.
-Specifically, we predicted that the sprinters would show temporal order judgment biases for both the sprinting action (specific to their motor expertise) and the everyday action (stepping), whereas the nonsprinters were expected to show a significantly smaller bias for the sprinting action, compared to the stepping action and also compared to the sprinters.
+Specifically, we predicted that the sprinters would show temporal-order judgement biases for both the sprinting action (specific to their motor expertise) and the everyday action (stepping), whereas the nonsprinters were expected to show a significantly smaller bias for the sprinting action, compared with the stepping action and also compared with the sprinters.
 Our results suggest that, regardless of motor expertise, participants show a significant bias towards perceiving images of movement phases in the order in which they naturally occur.
-However, we found no significant differences in the size of the temporal order judgment biases of sprinters and nonsprinters for expertise-related actions.
+However, we found no significant differences in the size of the temporal-order judgement biases of sprinters and non-sprinters for expertise-related actions.

-The main novel finding of our study is that participants exhibited temporal order judgment biases for images of action sequences.
+The main novel finding of our study is that participants exhibited temporal-order judgement biases for images of action sequences.
 This finding provides the first direct experimental evidence for the idea that mental representations of movements are chronological in nature.
-In the temporal order judgment task, we created a conflict between the expected order in which movements occur and the order in which these movements were presented.
-When there is high perceptual uncertainty about presentation order, this conflict may result in mental movement representations overriding perceptual signals and therefore guiding the judgment of temporal order.
-In other words, participants' mental representations of movements were strong enough to change temporal order perception when images of movement phases were presented (in contrast to the scrambled pictures), despite these movements being task-irrelevant.
-While the magnitude of the temporal order judgment biases found in the current study might seem small, they are of comparable size to those observed in previous studies using the temporal order judgment task to measure the prioritisation of visual information (e.g. Ariga et al., 2016; Constable et al., 2019).
+In the temporal-order judgement task, we created a conflict between the expected order in which movements occur and the order in which these movements were presented.
+When there is high perceptual uncertainty about presentation order, this conflict may result in mental movement representations overriding perceptual signals and therefore guiding the judgement of temporal order.
+In other words, participants' mental representations of movements were strong enough to change temporal-order perception when images of movement phases were presented (in contrast to the scrambled pictures), despite these movements being task-irrelevant.
+Although the magnitude of the temporal-order judgement biases found in the current study might seem small, they are of comparable size with those observed in previous studies using the temporal-order judgement task to measure the prioritisation of visual information (e.g., Ariga et al., 2016; Constable et al., 2019).